acornsoftuk/xllify-demo/README.md

 For more information about the action, see https://github.com/acornsoftuk/xllify-build or the workflow in this repo.

+For comprehensive documentation of all available functions, see [DOCS.md](./DOCS.md).

-After downloading and installing from the [releases page](https://github.com/acornsoftuk/xllify-demo/releases/latest), Excel should show these shiny new functions.
+After downloading and installing from the [releases page](https://github.com/acornsoftuk/xllify-demo/releases/latest), Excel should show the shiny new functions.

 ![Insert function](./screenshots/insert.png)
 ![Function preview](./screenshots/preview.png)
 ![All](./screenshots/all.png)

-For comprehensive documentation of all available functions, see [DOCS.md](./DOCS.md).